 - Parmesan Cheese: If you're using meatballs for spaghetti or meatball subs, add some parmesan cheese to the mixture for an extra boost of flavor!

 - Herbs: These meatballs call for fresh parsley because it's a versatile herb that can be paired with many different flavors.
 But you can use any fresh or dried herbs you'd like.
 Fresh basil is a nice addition for Italian recipes.
 Fresh thyme is great for French onion meatballs.
+Oregano is great for Mediterranean venison meatballs.

 - Cocktail Meatballs: Make your meatballs smaller in size and cook them in a slow cooker in sweet and sour sauce for this classic party appetizer.
 Add a dash of your favorite hot sauce for an extra kick!

 - Swedish Meatballs: These venison meatballs are perfect for making Swedish meatballs.
-Add a little nutmeg to the meat mixture and simmer in a sour cream sauce.
+Add a little nutmeg and allspice to the meat mixture and simmer in a sour cream sauce.
 Serve over egg noodles for this classic comfort food.

-- Italian Sausage: To add some extra flavor, use Italian sausage instead of plain ground venison to make meatballs.
+- Italian Sausage: To add some extra flavor, use venison Italian sausage instead of plain ground venison to make meatballs.

 - Size: These meatballs are about the size of a golf ball, but you can make them any size you'd like!
 Make them larger for classic spaghetti and meatballs or smaller to feed a crowd.
 But, make sure to adjust the cooking time accordingly.

-What to Serve with Venison Meatballs:
+What to Serve with Venison Meatballs

-You can also serve them with your favorite dipping sauce alongside roasted vegetables and your favorite starchy side for an easy meal.
+You can also serve them with your favorite dipping sauce alongside roasted cauliflower and your favorite starchy side for an easy meal.
 No matter how you choose to serve them, you're going to want to make these venison meatballs over and over again!

-Recipe FAQ's:
+Recipe FAQ's

 There are several reasons meatballs may be tough.
 Overmixing the ingredients is the most common culprit.
 Overmixing causes the meatballs to become compacted and tough.
-Also, not using enough filler ingredients like breadcrumbs, milk, and eggs can lead to tough meatballs.
+Also, not using enough filler ingredients like sourdough breadcrumbs, milk, and eggs can lead to tough meatballs.

 Milk is a great addition to meatballs because it adds moisture.
 Try soaking your breadcrumbs in milk before adding them to the meatball mixture for super tender, moist meatballs!